SweeprFi/agent-wallet/packages/aw-tool-ipor-vault/README.md

 # AW-Tool IporVault Documentation

-The `aw-tool-ipor-vault` package provides functionality for performing ECDSA signing operations using Lit Protocol's PKPs (Programmable Key Pairs).
-This tool enables secure signing of arbitrary messages or transactions while enforcing policy-based controls.
+The `aw-tool-ipor-vault` package provides functionality for interacting with IPOR Vaults using the ERC4626 standard.
+This tool enables secure depositing and withdrawing of assets while enforcing policy-based controls.

 ---